imin-ltd/meta/README.md

 # imin API metadata
 Metadata related to each API version.
-This is provided as a convenience for developers, served via a CDN.
+This is provided as a convenience for developers, served via a CDN, and covered by our SLA.

 ## Version 2